Teaching and research – anesthesia

 At Balgrist University Hospital, we are currently involved in clinical studies in the following areas

-Ultrasound-guided regional anaesthesia
+Ultrasound-guided regional anesthesia

 - Investigating different catheter placement techniques with respect to secondary dislocation and the efficiency of pain therapy

-- Regional anaesthetic procedures in high-risk patients
+- Regional anesthetic procedures in high-risk patients

 - Hip surgery and postoperative delirium